Tenece-BEZAO/PropertyMgt_API/README.md

 ### Users :
-1)	User 1: This user is part of management staff who can login and check maintenance requests logged, inspection checks.
+1)	Admin: This user is part of management staff who can login and check maintenance requests logged, inspection checks.
-2)	User 2 : This user is part of maintenance staff who can check maintenance requests.
+2)	Staff : This user is part of maintenance staff who can check maintenance requests.
-3)	User 3 : This is a tenant staying in that property.
+3)	Tenant : This is a tenant staying in that property.
 They can login and check all the details related to them and maintenance requests logged by them.

 # Creators